-My little brother has no respect for Blogathon.
-I mentioned him earlier because he was taught his son that two pairs of shoes equals one iPod.
-(Remember that they’re moving, and his wife is packing sixty pairs of shoes.)
+I mentioned my little brother earlier because he was taught his son that two pairs of shoes equals one iPod.
+(Remember that they're moving, and his wife is packing sixty pairs of shoes.)
 He just called to chat.
 I told him I was busy, but he offered me another story and gave me permission to print it.

 His wife used to work at Nordstrom.
 While there she took advantage of the employee discount.
 A lot.
 In fact, she spent over $10,000 on clothes during that period.
 (Meaning $20,000 retail price, I think.)